AlexIII/tcc-g15/README.md

 - "Target temperature mode" - automatically control the fans to maintain user-specified GPU/CPU temperature (40x ⭐)
 - Proper Windows installer (50x ⭐)

-*or maybe I'll do it regardless, who knows
+*or maybe I'll do it regardless, who knows.

 ## Target platfom

-Tested with Dell G15 5515 on Windows 10
+Tested with Dell G15 5515 on Windows 10.

 ## How it works

 It is a PyQt based GUI for WMI Dell thermal control interface.

-I somewhat documented my findings on the WMI [here](WMI-AWCC-doc.md)
+I somewhat documented my findings on the WMI [here](WMI-AWCC-doc.md).

 ## How to run from the source